 - Looking to advance your career as an educator?
 The School of Education offers advanced degrees and professional development classes.

-Best of all, Trinity is much more affordable than other private colleges, and was named “Best Value” among Washington, DC universities by Fox news.
+Trinity was named “Best Value” among Washington, DC universities by Fox 5 News.

 Since the class of 1904, Trinity has prepared its students to become leaders of character, passionate intellectuals excited about their future.